 We must recognize that what happened to us as children affects the way we think, feel and act as adults.
 This is especially true when it comes to parenting because nothing triggers feelings from our childhood more than our own children.

 Since our offspring resemble us in physical and emotional ways, it is easy to see them as emblems of our child selves.
 This over-identification leads to our reenacting incidents from our childhoods with our own children, especially the incidents that were traumatizing to us.

 At those times, we lose it and suddenly find ourselves treating our children as our parents treated us.

 Heal The World – by Michael Jackson ( a victim of child abuse who became an abuser)

 And I know that it is love

 In this place you’ll feel

 If you care enough for the living

-As parents we have to become aware of and heal our past demons to stop seeing our innocent little ones as demons that need to be controlled at any cost.
+As parents, we have to become aware of and heal our past demons.
+We need to raise our innocent little ones with the mindfulness that every act of ours makes or mars their lives.

 Trigger Points: Childhood Abuse Survivors Experiences of Parenting by Joyelle Brandt & Dawn Daum